Slovenia 2020 "Mammal Fossils In Slovenia: Prohyracodon telleri"

 The images of Hyracodon from book Eric Thenius

-Images credit: book "Phylogenie der Mammalia, Stammesgeschichte der Saeugetiere von Eric Thenius" Image credit: Wikipedia Image credit: AMNH website
+Image credits: book "Phylogenie der Mammalia, Stammesgeschichte der Saeugetiere von Eric Thenius" Image credit: Wikipedia Image credit: AMNH website

-Entire skeleton of Hyracodon nebraskensis can be seen in Natural History Museum of Los Angeles for example.
+The entire skeleton of Hyracodon nebraskensis can be seen in Natural History Museum of Los Angeles for example.

 Hyracodon was a lightly built, pony-like mammal of about 1.5 meters long.
-It's skull was large in comparison to the rest of the body.
+Its skull was large in comparison to the rest of the body.
 Hyracodon's dentition resembled that of later rhinoceroses, but it was a much smaller animal and differed very little in appearance from the primitive horses of which it was a contemporary (32–26 million years ago).

-Hyracodons were perhaps the most unusual of the rhinos in that they had long slender limbs and feet.
+Hyracodon was perhaps the most unusual of the rhinos in that they had long slender limbs and feet.
 In this sense they were more horse-like in body proportions than other rhinos although, unlike horses, hyracodonts retained three toes on all four feet.

 Products and associated philatelic items